Avoiding the ring of fire during birth

 Spinning babies have an amazing guide that you can download online.

-It helps you identify breech fetal positions and gives you exercises to help you get your baby turned into the best possible position.
+It helps you identify breech fetal positions and gives you exercises to help you get your baby turned into the best possible position for birth

 You can get access to the download right here.